finbourne/lusid-sdk-csharp/sdk/docs/PortfoliosApi.md

 > Portfolio UpdatePortfolio (string scope, string code, string effectiveAt = null, UpdatePortfolioRequest request = null)

-[EARLY ACCESS] Update portfolio definition
+[EARLY ACCESS] Update portfolio

-Update the definition of a specific portfolio.
-Note, some parts of a portfolio definition are not available for modification after the initial creation.
+Update the definition of a single portfolio.
+Not all elements within a portfolio definition are  modifiable due to the potential implications for data already stored against the portfolio.

 ### Example